Pageworks/djinnjs/docs/configuration.md

 Default: `null`

 A number.
 When `null` page jumps scroll the element into the center of the viewport.
 When a number is provided the element is scrolled to the top of the viewport then the offset is added.
 Positive numbers move the element up, negative numbers move the element down.

+#### minimumConnection

+Default: `"4g"`

+A [Effective Connection Type](https://wicg.github.io/netinfo/#effectiveconnectiontype-enum).
+This value will be used as the default `required-connection` attribute when loading Web Components.